What is Leaking From My Car

 Coolant or Antifreeze

 Coolant leaks can show up as a variety of colors.
-Green, Yellow, Blue, and Red depending on the car you have.
+Green, Yellow, Blue, Orange and Red depending on the car you have.
 When people see a leak in the very front of the vehicle, they instantly think Coolant Leak.
-The Coolant can leak the entire vehicle with Rear Heat, but Antifreeze will Leak under the front of the engine.
-Coolant if hitting the hot Engine or Exhaust will give off sweat smell.
+The Coolant can leak almost under the entire vehicle with Rear Heat, but most likely the Antifreeze will Leak under the front of the engine.
+Coolant if hitting the hot Engine or Exhaust will give off almost a sweat smell.

 Power Steering Fluid